Takobz/groceries-web/design-and-docs/backlog/tasks.md

 ## Current Progress:
 - Build Component to view a single Cart.

+## Improvements
+- Have consistent name: item or groceryItem or cartItem

+## Known Bugs
+- Home required reload to have a successful of carts.

 ### MVP
 - Anyone who visits the site can create cart.